Sudden Opportunity Grant

 Final Report Deadline: Final Report is due October 1 of the year following completion of the project.

-Selection Criteria: Applications should be written in jargon-free language appropriate for a non-technical reviewer.
+Selection Criteria: Proposals should be written in a way that minimizes disciplinary jargon as much as possible (if necessary to include, provide definitions) and is understandable for a non-technical reviewer.
 They will be judged according to the same criteria as applications for RG or TEG.
 In addition, it is expected that an applicant for a Sudden Opportunity Grant will demonstrate that significant progress has already been made on the project.
 Most importantly, the applicant should explain in the proposal why the opportunity is sudden and could not have been anticipated within the normal schedule of grant applications.